PGY1 pharmacy residency program

 During orientation, residents will be asked to rank electives based on interest and plans for applying to PGY2 programs.

-On a quarterly basis, residents have the opportunity to discuss their schedule with the residency program director if interests change.
+On a quarterly basis and at any time during the program year, residents have the opportunity to discuss their schedule with the residency program director if interests change.

 Does your program offer a teaching certificate program?